earvinpiamonte/twitter-stripped/README.md

 ## How it works?

-The extension removes the components by setting each of the element's `display` property to `none`.
+The extension hides the components by setting each of the element's `display` property to `none`.

 eg.